jonjon98/WEP-RC4-Cracking/README.md

 ## Code Usage
-This section serves as a guide to run the demonstration application.
+This section serves as a guide and include 2 methods to observe the demonstration of WEP password cracking.

+# Jupyter Notebook
+1. Download the _upynb Codes_ folder and run the _RC4\_encryption.ipynb_ file.
+2. Run the codes line by line.
+3. The codes are split into 2 sections: **ARC4 Encryption and Decryption** & **Decryption of key over using simulated WEP packets**.
+  - To observe the ARC4 implementation alone, input the key and plain text when required and observe the code line output.
+  - To observe the decryption of key over the WEP network, we first simulate the generation of the packets, followed by the retrieval of the key by exploiting ARC4 vulnerabilities.

+# Application
-1. Download the <u>Application Codes<u> folder and run the <u>Main.py<u> file with the command prompt or your preferred Python IDE.
+1. Download the _Application Codes_ folder and run the _Main.py_ file with the command prompt or your preferred Python IDE.
-2. A new application window with the title *"Attack on WEP wtih ARC4 encryption"* should appear.
+2. A new application window with the title _"Attack on WEP wtih ARC4 encryption"_ should appear.
 3. Input the chosen **key** and **plain text** and hit **enter**.
 4. To observe the ARC4 implementation alone, utilize the **"Encrypt"** and **"Decrypt"** buttons.
-5. To observe decryption of key over the WEP network, utilize the **"Generate"** button to simulate the generation of filtered WEP packets with ARC4 encryption and the **"Retrieve key"** button to decrypt the key from analysing the simulated packets.
+5. To observe the decryption of key over the WEP network, utilize the **"Generate"** button to simulate the generation of filtered WEP packets with ARC4 encryption and the **"Retrieve key"** button to decrypt the key from analysing the simulated packets.
-6. Results are displayed in the bottom frame in text format.
+6. Observe the results displayed in the bottom frame.